Agile Reinforcement Learning through Separable Neural Architecture and Applications: Experimental Setup and Results

 \textbf{Anytime Performance} is the agent performance at multiple checkpoints during training: 10\% 25\%, 50\%, 75\%, 95\%and 100\% of the total training budget steps.
 At each checkpoint, mean return with standard deviation is measured.
 This metric is crucial for production environments where training may be preempted due to strict time constraints, budget exhaustion, or resource contention in shared clusters.
 Anytime performance quantifies the quality of policies available at arbitrary stopping points, enabling practitioners to optimize the trade-off between performance and computational cost.

 Together, sample efficiency and anytime performance provide a holistic measure of learning efficiency, capturing both the speed to reach target performance and the evolution of policy quality throughout training.
 Under real-world constraints such as limited interactions, or fixed model capacities, both metrics are critical.
 Sample efficiency results, including success rates and median steps to each threshold, are presented in this section alongside raw evaluation curves showing learning trajectories.
 Anytime performance results are provided in Appendix~\ref{app:anytime}.
 Training details, algorithm specific hyperparameters, and total training parameter counts are reported in Appendix~\ref{app:training_details}.
-Complete ablation studies are reported in Appendix~\ref{app:ablation} and hardware Specifications are reported in Appendix~\ref{app:hardware}.
+Complete ablation studies are reported in Appendix~\ref{app:ablation}, statistical evaluation details and computational cost analysis are reported on \ref{app:statistical} and hardware Specifications are reported in Appendix~\ref{app:hardware}.